 - customizable

-- Herbs – optional, but they add so much to these little crackers.
+- Fresh or Dried Herbs – optional, but herbs add so much to these little crackers.
 Use fresh or dried.
+Herbs de Provence and fresh rosemary are my favorites in this recipe.

-- 100% Hydration Sourdough Discard – you’ll use your inactive (aka discard) Sourdough Starter straight from the fridge or at room temperature.
+- 100% Hydration Sourdough Discard – you’ll use your inactive Sourdough Starter discard straight from the fridge or at room temperature.
 I use a 100% hydration sourdough starter (and discard) in my recipes.

 To increase the tenderness of the crackers, we’re using a technique similar to making pie dough, where the fat is cut into the dry ingredients.
 This allows the flour to coat the fat, which limits gluten development.